-- Type 2: Immersers – People who when immersed in the “zone” are so deep that they can hold their attention span for hours to completely nail a topic.
+- Type 2: Immersers – People who, when immersed in the “zone,” are so deep that they can hold their attention span for hours to nail a topic completely.

 I am a type 2.
-The problem with type 2 Immersers is that while it is really rewarding and super creative to find that intellectual depth to a topic, it can be very negative physically.
+The problem with type 2 Immersers is that while it is gratifying and super creative to find that intellectual depth to a topic, it can be very negative physically.

 As a telecommuter, this is not the case.
-You take 50 steps you are at the office, you do not walk to meetings, a big expedition for you it to walk to the coffee machine in your kitchen.
+You take 50 steps at the office; you do not walk to meetings, a big expedition for you to walk to the coffee machine in your kitchen.

 This is a serious problem.

-10,000 steps is not a target for fit people, it is the target for a human being not to rust up their joints.
+Ten thousand steps are not a target for fit people; it targets a human being not to rust up their joints.

-If you telecommute you need to exercise.
-But the joy of it is that whenever you have a gap in your agenda you can jump into your shorts and go for a run for 30 minutes.
-Do 45 minutes jogging and you will hit 10,000 steps.
+If you telecommute, you need to exercise.
+But the joy of it is that whenever you have a gap in your agenda, you can jump into your shorts and go for a run for 30 minutes.
+Do 45 minutes of jogging, and you will hit 10,000 steps.

-Because you are remote working people assume that you are available through the working day, even if they are in a different time-zone.
+Because you are remote working, people assume that you are available through the working day, even in a different time-zone.
 You need to block out our calendar for important personal events.

 What is important?

-Well if you have children it is being there to cook and have dinner with them in the evening.
+If you have children, it is there to cook and have dinner with them in the evening.
 If you have a pet, then walking the dog.
-What is important is up to you, the main thing is to get ahead of the game.
-It happened so often to me that I have team meeting running in the afternoon and it is my kids’ birthday party hmmm… cancel the meeting.
+What is important is up to you; the main thing is to get ahead of the game.
+It happened so often that I have a team meeting running in the afternoon, and it is my kids’ birthday party; hmmm… cancel the meeting.

-Get birthdays and other critical family events in the calendar ahead of time.
+Get birthdays and other critical family events on the calendar ahead of time.